 Companies that sell car insurance don’t always publicize all their discounts very clearly, so the following is a list of some of the more common as well as the least known savings tricks you should be using.
 If you’re not getting every credit available, you’re paying more than you need to.

-- Use Seat Belts – Drivers who require all occupants to use a seat belt could cut 10% or more off your PIP or medical payments premium.
+- Use Seat Belts – Drivers who require all occupants to use a seat belt could cut 10% or more off their PIP or medical payments.